Geographical Information Systems: Theory and Practice

 Total: 12-16 hours of lectures: 24 hours in computer lab

 10-12 weeks in total

-Portfolio with 3 assignments and one oral exam.
+Home exam and oral exam.
 The oral exam may adjust the final grade.

 GEO215 will be evaluated minimum every third semester